British Railways Standard Class Locomotives

-The decision to build 999 new steam locomotives still causes controversy to this day.
+The decision to build steam locomotives of a new design still causes controversy to this day.
 There are at least 3 different arguments

 - As prototype diesels were being built, full scale dieselisation should have been the choice.
 The counter argument was that diesel engineering in the UK was still at an early stage and the importing of American technology was politically undesirable.
-Later events in the 1950s would prove that this was an option to avoid in the late 40s
+Later events in the 1950s with the introduction of diesels would prove that this was an option to avoid in the late 40s.

 - Electrification.
 This was Riddles' long term choice but the technology was still evolving in 1948.
 The Woodhead line electrification proceeded after the Second World War but this used 1500V DC.
 A decision to adopt 25kV AC electrification as standard was adopted in 1956.
 Proceeding with full scale electrification in 1948 would have chosen the wrong technology.

 A series of trials was held in 1948 to ascertain the qualities of the existing locomotive stock.
 Unfortunately the scope and purpose of the trials were not clearly defined to the loco crews and there were widely differing results.
 A Southern Railways West Country Pacific "Yeovil" had demonstrated what a lightweight pacific engine could achieve on the Highland main line from Perth to Inverness when it knocked 15 minutes off the existing timings and so severely "winded" the assisting banking engine that a stop was made for it to recover.